tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 > studentVersion1
 > {name: "Tim", assignmentMark: 20, examMark: 15}

-Conveniently, one can copy all of the properties from an existing object into a new object using the "spread" operator `...`, followed by more JSON properties that can potentially overwrite those of the original.
+Conveniently, one can copy all of the properties from an existing object into a new object using the “spread” operator `...`, followed by more JSON properties that can potentially overwrite those of the original.
 For example, the following creates a new object with all the properties of the first, but with a different assignmentMark:

 ```javascript
 const studentVersion2 = {